a row of terraced houses

 • Check your roof after a storm, to spot any damage early on

-• A simple clean up of any garden area in your home will not only look nicer, but will prevent build up of weeds can help keep pests at bay
+• A simple clean-up of any garden area in your home will not only look nicer, but it will prevent a build-up of weeds - helping to keep pests at bay

 Prevention is the best tactic

-When some time has passed and you’ve gotten used to your new homes needs, a lot of checks and maintenance can become so routine we almost don’t notice we do them.
+When some time has passed and you’re used to your new home’s needs, a lot of checks and maintenance can become so routine we almost don’t notice we do them.
 We can start to skip a few checks here and there, “looks fine, so should be alright” - until it’s not.
-Staying on top of your house maintenance will make future you happy, because current you prevented a major issue by staying on top of your houses upkeep… well done current you!
+Staying on top of your house maintenance schedule will make future you happy, because current you could help to prevent a major issue by staying on top of your house’s upkeep… well done current you!

-• Don’t ignore leaks, waking up with a puddle on your floor can cause a lot of damage
+• Don’t ignore leaks - waking up to a puddle on your floor can cause a lot of damage

 Get a quote online